hpccsystems-solutions-lab/FindYourParadise/README.md

 The import process will be discussed at the Workshops, but in both IDEs simply open the MOD file and follow the prompts.
 CTRL+O in the ECL IDE, and the F1 key in VS-Code will pop up the command dialog, and look for "ECL: Import 'mod' file.

 If you need more information on the ECL jobs you are running please use [ECL Watch Page](http://54.177.201.47:8010)

+**Note: This cluster will only be active during the event!** After the event, you can create your own localized container cluster, or visit our public "Play" Cluster: (https://play.hpccsystems.com:18010)

 For a quick start on ECL syntax, please use [Learn ECL](https://hpccsystems-solutions-lab.github.io/).